 - Grade Point Average: For seniors a grade point average of at least 3.75 overall as well as in all liberal arts and sciences courses taken.
-For juniors the minimum grade point average is at least 3.85.
-National PBK rules, however, require that no more than 20 percent of the students elected in any one year can be juniors, so the actual minimum grade point average for junior admission may be higher than 3.85.
+For juniors the minimum grade point average is at least 3.85, both overall and in all liberal arts and sciences course taken.

 - Residence: At least 60 credit hours must be taken at the University of Maryland, College Park.

 - Liberal Courses: For seniors, at least 90 credit hours in courses in the liberal arts and sciences (where "liberal" courses are to be distinguished from professional or technical courses), at least 45 of which must be taken at the University of Maryland, College Park.
-For juniors, at least 75 total credit hours must be completed, at least 60 of which are in courses in the liberal arts and sciences; of these, at least 45 must be taken at the University of Maryland, College Park.
+For juniors, at least total 60 credit hours must be completed, in the liberal arts and sciences; of these, at least 45 must be taken at the University of Maryland, College Park.
 Students would ordinarily be majors in one of the programs in the liberal arts and sciences.
 However, students with the requisite number of liberal credit hours can be admitted if they have completed at least 5 courses (15 credit hours or more) for seniors and for juniors in a single liberal arts and sciences department/program at UMCP.

-- Required Courses: One semester of mathematics, which must be fulfilled by college-level credit hours (including AP or IB credit, but not exemption by SAT), and two college semesters of the same foreign language at the elementary level, or at least one semester above that level.
+- Required Courses: One semester of mathematics, which must be fulfilled by college-level credit hours (including AP or IB credit, but not exempted by SAT); one college semester or laboratory sciences (which cannot be fulfilled by AP or IB) and two college semesters of the same foreign language at the elementary level, or at least one semester above that level.
 The language requirement may also be satisfied by completion of four years of the same language other than English at the high-school level or above, or the equivalent.
 Students with such a foreign language background who wish to be considered for admission to Phi Beta Kappa should notify the Phi Beta Kappa office (2110 Marie Mount Hall) in writing and provide the appropriate documentation (an official high school transcript) prior to the month of consideration.
-Juniors providing late documentation (after March 1) will be considered only as seniors.

 - Distribution: The credit hours presented for Phi Beta Kappa must contain at least nine liberal arts credit hours in each of the three following areas: